Jump to:

 4. Grow a wide range of garden plants

 Use plants of different heights and colours to disguise boundary walls and fencing.
-This planting trick will evoke a cottage garden vibe rather than dull square footage.
-You can also mix a variety of potted plants in the background for a tropical hint.
+This planting trick is a charming way to evoke a cottage garden vibe in your humble yard.
+You can add comfortable seating into the mix to admire the fruits of your labour.

 5. Rustic garden steps

-Recycle your old garden steps as a base for tiered planting.
+For a low-budget yet intriguing garden focal point, recreate these rustic garden steps.
+Recycle your old ones and use them as a base to achieve a tiered planting.
 The extra height means they’ll take up less space than regular garden beds.
+At the same time, you’ll have steps!

 6. Outdoor mirror addition

-A mirror does the magic of making small outdoor living spaces appear bigger.
-It also reflects more light and thus makes the garden feel airier and less enclosed.
+A mirror does the magic of making your small outdoor living space appear bigger.
+It also reflects more light and thus makes your garden feel airier and less enclosed.
 Mirrors work in most garden layout ideas.

 7. Middlesized garden deck

 Different flooring styles help create defined areas and make them feel more spacious.
-Consider a garden with decking layout for one of your small garden ideas.
+Consider a decking for one of your budget garden ideas!
 Try a tiered look with a lawn spot for playing, and introduce brick paths in between, for instance.

 8. Vertical space gardening